 - 1. A complete application for admission; - 2.
-An official transcript from an accredited or approved high school with the date of graduation, or the official transcript of the General Education Development (GED) examination.
-If you are a current high school student, a hold will be placed on your account until the final high school transcript is received.
+An official transcript from an accredited or approved high school with the date of graduation, or the official transcript of the General Education Development (GED) examination; - 3.
+A Certificate of Degree of Indian Blood or Tribal ID from a federally recognized tribe/if applicable. - 4.
+A completed FERPA (Family Educational Rights Privacy Act) form. - 5.
+TMCC does not have a vaccination requirement.